loganmimaroglu/cs326-final-vav/docs/milestone2.md

 ### Logan Mimaroglu

 Worked with group to plan out API.
 Refactored project to express js strategic structure.
-Implemented Chart API and attached front end to dynamically load returned chart data into graphs.
+Implemented Chart API and attached front end to dynamically load returned chart data into graphs using Express JS and EJS templating.
+Deployed project on Heroku.

 ### Stephen Lee

-Worked with group to plan out API, implemented `dashboard` sidebar and buttons dynamically, worked on single plant representation.
+Worked with group to plan out API.
+Implemented the dashboard sidebar to dynamically display all plants a user has attached to their account using express js routing and EJS templating.

 ### Justin Szymanski

-Added functionality for adding/removing plant views, assisted in linking pages together, completed Project API Planning section of writeup.
+Worked with group to plan out API.
+Added functionality for adding/removing plant views to a users account using Express JS routing and EJS templating.
+Fixed page references.
+Completed technical write-up of the software architecture and API.